PetraOleum/2016-Notes/Cellular Regulation.markdown

 SH3 domains bind proline rich sequences.
 Proline peptides must adopt left-hand PPII type hilix; each turn has three amino acids.
 The sequence is less important than the fold that the sequence creates.
 The SH3 hydrophobic pocket has conserved aromatic amino acids.

+### PI-3-Kinase signalling

+PI-3-Kinase has diverse cellular functions, and is involved in P12K/Akt/mTOR pathway and insulin signalling pathway.
+Signals survival, proliferation, differentiation, protein synthesis, motility, and intracellular trafficking.
+Activated by RTKs, 7-TMRs, cytokine receptors, integrin receptors.

+PI 3-kinase promotes PIP3 formation (a lipid), not to be confused with IP3 (which is water-soluble).
+There are three major classes:

+Class 1 is activated by G protein coupled receptors and RTKs.

+Heterodimeric containing a regulatory (containing SH2 and SH3 domains) subuinit and catalytic subunit.
+Contains pleckstrin homology domain involved in lipid binding, as is located at membrane (helps keep it there).

+PI&rarr;PI(4)P&rarr;PI(4,5)P<sub>2</sub>&rarr;IP<sub>3</sub>, but before that last step can instead by catalysed by PI3K to sugars phosphorylated at different sites: PI(3)P; PI(3,4)P<sub>2</sub>, PI(3,4,5)P<sub>3</sub>.
+Last of those can be dephosphorylated by PTEN back to second-to-last (noted oncogene).

+Activation of a RTK by binding of a pro-survival ligand induces pY formation.
+PI3K is recruited via its SH2 domain.
+PI3K catalyses the conversion of PIP2 to PIP3.
+Proteins with phosphoatidylinositol binding domains are recruited to plasma membrane.
+Akt and PDK1 bind PIP3 and PIP2 via PH domains upon PI3K activation.
+Creates signal conduction cascade.

+#### PTEN

+PTEN is an important negative regulator of PI3K/Akt signalling.
+Is a phosphatase of phosphoinositide substrates, and also has weak _protein_ phosphatase activity e.g. on IRS1 and Dishevelled.
+Crucial role as tumour suppressor.

+#### Akt

+_Survival and growth signal_

+Upon translocation of Akt and PDK1 to plasma membrane PDK1 activates Akt.
+Akt is phosphorylated on Thr208 leading to parital activation.
+Phos of Ser473 by mTORC2 complex causes full activation.
+Akt dissociates from the membrane to phosphorylate target proteins (but can leave when not phosphorylated a second time).

+#### PI3K/Akt/mTOR pathway

+Important for regulating cell cycle. mTOR is serine/theonine protein kinase.
+It exists in two functionally distinct complexes: mTORC1 and mTORC2.
+One is rapomycin senstive, the other is "insensitive" i.e. less senstive.

+mTORC1 contains the protein Raptor and others.
+It functions as a nutreint/energy sensor that regulates protein synthesis.
+Promotes ribosome synthesis, inhibits protein degradation and stimulates protein synthesis.
+Downstream effects on protein synthesis are reguated by active Akt acting on TSC1/TSC2 protein complex.
+TSC2 is a GTPase activating protein (GAP); phosphorylating it inhibits its activity.
+TSC2 interacts with the monomeric G-protein Rheb (from the Ras family) inactivation.
+Rheb-GTP activates mTORC1.
+(Akt is activated by mTORC2).

+Phosphorylation of TSC1/TSC2 complex causes it to fall apart, losing its GAP activity, though phosphorylating _other_ parts of it can stimulate GTPase activity.

 ## Glossary

 COMET